Investigation of Efimov Features and Universality in $^{87}$Rb-$^{40}$K Mixtures with finite-range interaction: Results and Discussion

-Figure\;\ref{fig5a} shows the $a_{\scriptscriptstyle\textsl{RbK}}$ dependence of the three-body recombination rates at positive Rb-K scattering lengths with the Rb-Rb interaction fixed at $a_{\scriptscriptstyle\textsl{RbRb}}=100\,a_{0}$.
-The data are obtained at a collision energy of $E=100$ nk.
-The filled black squares represent recombination into the deeply bound channel RbRb + K, red solid circles represent recombination into the weakly bound channel RbK + Rb, and blue solid triangles depict their sums.
-The recombination rates of the deep channel (RbRb + K) are close to those of the shallow channel (RbK + Rb) at small Rb-K scattering lengths.
+Figure\,\ref{fig7a} shows the $a_{\scriptscriptstyle\textsl{RbK}}$ dependence of the three-body recombination rates at positive Rb-K scattering lengths with the Rb-Rb interaction fixed at $a_{\scriptscriptstyle\textsl{RbRb}}=100\,a_{0}$.
+The data are obtained at a collision energy of $E=100$ nK.
+The filled black squares represent recombination into the deeply bound channel K + RbRb, red solid circles represent recombination into the weakly bound channel Rb + KRb, and blue solid triangles depict their sums.
+The recombination rates of the deep channel (K + RbRb) are close to those of the shallow channel (Rb + KRb) at small Rb-K scattering lengths.
 Then, the recombination rates of the deep channel begin to decrease when the Rb-K scattering lengths are tuned larger.
-A minima appears at approximately $a_{\scriptscriptstyle\textsl{RbK}}=1641\,a_{0}$ in the deep recombination channel.
-However, this recombination minima has no effect on the total recombination rates since it is smaller than that into the weakly bound channel by at least 3 orders of magnitude.
-An Efimov recombination minima for total rates arises at approximately $a_{\scriptscriptstyle\textsl{RbK}} = 3638\,a_{0}$.
-For $a > 0$, the three-body recombination minimum is a well-known feature of Efimov physics\;\cite{Zaccanti2009,Pollack2009}, which is explained as the destructive interference between two different decay pathways.
-Figure\;\ref{fig5b} shows the dependence of Efimov recombination minima on the collision energy.
-The recombination minima is at $a_{\scriptscriptstyle+} = 3264\;a_{0}$ with the collision energy of $E = 50$ nk and is $ a_{\scriptscriptstyle+} = 3638\,a_{0} $ for $E = 100$ nk.
-However, this minimum is less evident at the collision energy of $E = 300$ nk.
+A minimum appears at approximately $a_{\scriptscriptstyle\textsl{RbK}}=1641\,a_{0}$ in the deep recombination channel.
+However, this recombination minimum has no effect on the total recombination rates since it is smaller than that into the weakly bound channel by at least 3 orders of magnitude.
+An Efimov recombination minimum for total rates arises at approximately $a_{\scriptscriptstyle\textsl{RbK}} = 3638\,a_{0}$.
+For $a > 0$, the three-body recombination minimum is a well-known feature of Efimov physics\,\cite{Zaccanti2009,Pollack2009}, which is explained as the destructive interference between two different decay pathways.
+Figure\,\ref{fig7b} shows the dependence of Efimov recombination minimum on the collision energy.
+The recombination minimum is at $a_{\scriptscriptstyle+} = 3264\,a_{0}$ with the collision energy of $E = 50$ nK and is $ a_{\scriptscriptstyle+} = 3638\,a_{0} $ for $E = 100$ nK.
+However, this minimum is less evident at the collision energy of $E = 300$ nK.

-Aside from calculating the positions of the three-body recombination minima, it is desirable to compare the actual shapes of the $a$-dependence of the loss rate with the experimental measurements.
-To date, the three-body recombination rate in $^{87}$Rb-$^{40}$K mixtures has been measured by Ref.\;\cite{Bloom2013,Hu2014}.